cfengine/documentation/guide/latest-release/known-issues.markdown

 3.6 but the default will change to 2 in future versions.

-### RHEL / CentOS 7 ###
+### RHEL 7 / CentOS 7 ###

-* The CFEngine Enterprise hub does not yet support RHEL / CentOS 7
+* The CFEngine Enterprise hub does not yet support RHEL 7 / CentOS 7
-* The community package repositories hosted by CFEngine does not have the RHEL/CentOS 7 package.
+* The community package repositories hosted by CFEngine does not have the RHEL 7 /CentOS 7 package.
 Please download and install the package separately.
+* If you use the community edition as a Policy Server on RHEL 7 / CentOS 7 you will see "Failed to start the server" when you bootstrap it to itself.
+This message is harmless and will be removed in future releases.

 ### HP-UX specific ###